 BEATS RHYMES AND RELIEF wrote -

-The Dream Unfinished: A Symphonic Benefit for Civil Rights is a gathering of orchestral musicians, and nationally prominent artists and figures, who will join the chorus of calls for civil rights, social justice, and an end to systemic racism.
-With fiscal sponsorship from arts-and-humanitarian-aid organization Beats, Rhymes, & Relief, proceeds from the concert will go to the Center for Constitutional Rights and Justice League NYC.
-The concert will be held at Centennial Memorial Temple, located a few minutes walk from Union Square, and it will take place on July 17, a year following the death of Eric Garner, who was one in a string of homicides of unarmed African-American men which exploded onto the news in 2014.
+The Dream Unfinished is a gathering of orchestral musicians, and nationally prominent artists and figures, who will join the chorus of calls for civil rights, social justice, and an end to systemic racism.
+Fiscally sponsored by Beats, Rhymes, & Relief, proceeds will go to the Center for Constitutional Rights, Justice League NYC, the National Coalition of Law Enforcement Officers for Justice, and MusicKitchen-Food for the Soul.
+The concert will be held at the Salvation Army's Centennial Memorial Temple, located at 120 West 14th Street, and take place on July 17, a year following the death of Eric Garner, who was one in a string of deaths of unarmed African-American men which exploded onto the news in 2014.

-The title of our concert comes from Plain-Chant for America, a poem written by Katherine Garrison Chapin Biddle—wife of Francis Biddle, attorney-general during the Nuremberg trials— and orchestrated by African-American composer William Grant Still.
+The title of our concert comes from Plain-Chant for America, a poem written by Katherine Garrison Chapin Biddle and orchestrated by African-American composer William Grant Still.
 Plain-Chant for America opens with the text:

 For the dream unfinished out of which we came

 We stand together.

 It is for this dream that we have assembled.
 As we raise our collective voice in support of those who have been silenced or ignored; through music, we hope to inspire others to continue working towards a dream fulfilled.